-Strategy: The OIG will survey this function to assess timeliness, adequacy of content, and effectiveness in reaching potential applicants.
+Strategy: NEA OIG will survey this function to assess timeliness, adequacy of content, and effectiveness in reaching potential applicants.

-Issue 1.5: Does the NEA ensure that applications are processed and evaluated in accordance with legislative requirements and Agency policies?
+Issue 1.5: Does NEA ensure that applications are processed and evaluated in accordance with legislative requirements and NEA policies?

-Strategy: The OIG will survey and document the existing policies and procedures at the Agency program level, Panel level and the Council level.
+Strategy: NEA OIG will survey and document the existing policies and procedures at the NEA program level, Advisory Panel (Panel)

+level and the National Council on the Arts (Council) level.
 Subsequent efforts will focus on areas in which compliance may be improved.